Hazimism: Hazimism in ISIS

-In a statement published in Al-Naba in April 2017, ISIS' Central Office for Overseeing the Sharia Departments banned the discussion of al-‘udhr bi’l-jahl and takfir al-‘adhir, but warned that hesitation in takfir was inexcusable.
-On 17 May 2017, ISIS' Delegated Committee issued a memorandum which condemned al-takfir bi’l-tasalsul but stated that takfir was from the "foundations of the religion", rebuking those who hesitate in making it and branding them as murji'ah.
+In a statement published in Al-Naba in April 2017, ISIS' Central Office for Overseeing the Sharia Departments banned the discussion of al-'udhr bi'l-jahl and takfir al-'adhir, but warned that hesitation in takfir was inexcusable.
+On 17 May 2017, ISIS' Delegated Committee issued a memorandum which condemned al-takfir bi'l-tasalsul but stated that takfir was from the "foundations of the religion", rebuking those who hesitate in making it and branding them as Murji'ites.
 Shortly afterwards, al-Binali published a response to the memorandum and claimed its intent was to placate the Hazimis.
-On May 31, al-Binali was killed in a coalition airstrike, followed by two other scholars who supported him.
+On May 31, al-Binali was killed in a CJTF–OIR airstrike, followed by two other scholars who supported him.
 The timing was seen as suspicious by the Binalis, who accused the Delegated Committee of leaking their locations.
 In September 2017, Abu Bakr al-Baghdadi reportedly dismissed and detained several Hazimis, reshuffling the Delegated Committee.

 In 2019, Hazimi foreign fighters, including a large contingent of Tunisians, failed a two-day coup attempt against al-Baghdadi.
 ISIS alleged they were led by Abu Muath al-Jazairi and placed a bounty on him.